rodrisg90/SPAM-Detection-with-Machine-Learning/README.md

 # SPAM-Detection-with-Machine-Learning

-Automatic learning system capable of predicting if a certain email corresponds to a SPAM email with Python.
+Automatic learning system capable of predicting if a certain email corresponds to a SPAM email with Python